aeon-toolkit/aeon/docs/code_of_conduct.md

 Community members asked to stop any inappropriate behaviour are expected to comply immediately.

-If you believe someone is violating the code of conduct, we ask that you report it by contacting the COCW.
+If you believe someone is violating the CoC, we ask that you report it by contacting the COCW.
 All reports will be kept confidential.
 You can make a report by emailing the general aeon contact address [contact@aeon-toolkit.org](mailto:contact@aeon-toolkit.org), or by messaging members of the COCW directly on [Slack](https://join.slack.com/t/aeon-toolkit/shared_invite/zt-22vwvut29-HDpCu~7VBUozyfL_8j3dLA).